Matter Impact Factor, Indexing, Ranking

 Matter FAQ

-is journal indexed in PubMed?
+is Matter journal indexed in PubMed?

-is journal indexed in Scopus?
+is Matter journal indexed in Scopus?

-Yes, the journal is indexed in Scopus.
+Yes, the Matter journal is indexed in Scopus.

-is journal indexed in UGC?
+is Matter journal indexed in UGC?

-Yes, the journal is indexed in UGC.
+Yes, the Matter journal is indexed in UGC.

-is journal indexed in Index Copernicus?
+is Matter journal indexed in Index Copernicus?

-is a predatory journal?
+is Matter a predatory journal?

-No, journal is not a predatory journal.
+No, Matter journal is not a predatory journal.

 What is the Imptact Factor of Matter?

-What is the Ranking of the Journal?
+What is the Ranking of Matter?

-The Ranking of the Journal is 278.
+The Ranking of the Matter is 278.

-Yes the journal is a peer-reviewed journal.
+Yes the Matter (M) journal is a peer-reviewed journal.

 is Matter a good journal?